deogemini/MPIS/README.md

 ##CONTRIBUTION TO THIS REPOSITORY
- - Clone project
+ - Clone project in ssh form
- - Create branch
+ - Create new branch
  - Push your changes to the branch
- - Create pull request.
+ - Create pull request
+ - wait for mreging status and code review to be performed